 Through the Rocks Fellowship, Traub Fellowship and Experiential Learning Fellowship in Anthropology, our students explore independent research opportunities.
 For example:

 conference in New York City—part of the Philos Project, a nongovernmental organization that promotes pluralism in the Middle East.

 - Dominica Rollins attended a summer session at the American School of Classical Studies in Athens, Greece, to further her academic pursuit of classical studies along with her minors in ancient Near Eastern and Egyptian studies and Arabic language.

 Wellman Hill Internships

 Political science majors are funded to participate in summer public service internships.
 Recent placements include:

-- Mamadi Jallow spent the summer working on immigration cases and events for Congressman José E. Serrano (15th District, New York).
+- Mamadi Jallow spent a summer working on immigration cases and events for Congressman José E. Serrano (15th District, New York).
 A highlight was inviting children from this predominantly Hispanic and African American district to meet Joe Acaba, the first Puerto Rican American astronaut in space.

 - Sneha Darbha interned with the New York State Health Foundation, researching ways grantees in six New York City neighborhoods could scale up their work into advocacy—learning techniques in capacity-building mechanisms and how to create community-based, resident-led decision-making processes.

 Mann Child Policy Externship Program

 Students are funded to do research and policy work with agencies and organizations serving children.

-- Anthropology major James Darnell worked with First Year Cleveland—a public-private partnership seeking to end infant mortality—where he helped organize and host a summit for more than 500 people to discuss the history of racism in the United States.
+- Anthropology major James Darnell worked with First Year Cleveland—a public-private partnership seeking to end infant mortality—where he helped organize and host a summit for more than 500 people to discuss America’s history of racism.

 Each Case Western Reserve University student brings their own background and interests to our campus, creating a culture that’s dynamic, diverse and inclusive.